SMART Foundations Training Details

 Participants will also learn skills to support patterns of co-regulation with caregivers, and rhythms of engagement for children and adolescents that can be generalized to home and community settings.

 This 15-hour educational experience is divided into 5 Units.
-Each Unit combines:
+Each combines:

-- 2 hr. live classroom meetings engaging concepts through
+- five 2 hr. live classroom meetings engaging these concepts through

 - Video reflection

-- Independent activities to apply learning to your clinical setting.
+- meaningful independent activities to apply learning to your clinical setting.

-The SMART book, Transforming Trauma in Children and Adolescents: An Embodied Approach to Somatic Regulation, Trauma Processing and Attachment-Building is required reading for participants.
+The SMART book, Transforming Trauma in Children and Adolescents: An Embodied Approach to Somatic Regulation, Trauma Processing and Attachment-Building is currently available and a required reading for participants.

 2. Course Syllabus/Learning Objectives